developledh/MatCAT/README.md

-# Materials Calculation and Automation Tool (VASP)
+# MaTCAT (Materials Calculation and Automation Tool)

 ## 📌 Overview
 **Materials Calculation and Automation Tool (VASP)** is a computational tool developed by the **Innovative Nanomaterials Design Lab**.